By Ed Mooney, Zeteo Contributor

-See Excursions with Thoreau: Philosophy, Poetry, Religion, Bloomsbury, 2015, and Lost Intimacy in American Thought: Recovering Personal Philosophy From Thoreau to Cavell, Continuum, 2009.
+For more Mooney, please see Excursions with Thoreau: Philosophy, Poetry, Religion, Bloomsbury, 2015, and Lost Intimacy in American Thought: Recovering Personal Philosophy From Thoreau to Cavell, Continuum, 2009.

 Credits and notes: The Melville quote is from Moby Dick, “The Monkey-Rope.”
 “Here I Stand” is Luther.
 William Eaton’s essay is “Friendship, Deception, Writing: Within and Beyond Plato’s Lysis,” Agni, Spring 2016.
 [Final galley in pdf format.]
 See my “Gender, Philosophy, and the Novel,” Metaphilosophy, July/October 1987, 241-52.
 Two of the images reproduced are of Greeks in the midst of friendship and philosophical discussion.
 Others are of shipmates stripping blubber from a whale, of a philosopher in solitude (Rembrandt), of friends conversing, and of Nietzsche in the mountain air high above a village (Edvard Munch).